-When it comes to online visibility and roofing SEO, the importance of a well-structured roofing website cannot be overstated.
-In particular, sitemaps play a crucial role in how both search engines and website visitors interact with your roofing company’s online presence.
+Regarding online visibility and roofing SEO, the importance of a well-structured website cannot be overstated.
+In particular, sitemaps are crucial in how search engines and website visitors interact with your roofing company’s online presence.
 But what exactly is a sitemap and why should it be an integral part of your roofing SEO strategy?
 Let’s explore.

 The ABCs of a Sitemap